Embracing Hard Limits

 This sounds obvious, but I suggest every engineer reading this open up their codebase and look around.
 Surely you have length validations here and there, but if you never dedicated half a day to go over all lists aiming to set a limit on each, you likely have several cracks remaining.

-I do not mean obvious user-facing limits, such as “3 seats” on our Free plan or “6 months history” on our Starter plan.
+I do not mean obvious user-facing limits, such as “3 seats” or “15 days email history“ on our Free plan.
 I mean limits that 99% of users will never hit.
 For instance, pasting several paragraphs in your email subject instead of the body.
 Or likewise, typing the “Notes” of a contact in the “First name” field.
 Or everyone’s infinite loops you’ll be plagued with as soon as you introduce a public API.

 The only scenario where you do not need a hard limit is when a list is always accessed through pagination.
 After all, pagination means there is already a LIMIT involved.